Skip to Content

 How Do Animals Adapt To Their Environment?

-Animal adaptations can be observed at any time on every continent, in every ocean, and affect every species on the planet.
-As the Greek philosopher, Heraclitus once stated, “Change is the only constant.”
+Animal adaptations can be observed anytime on every continent and ocean, affecting every species.
+As the Greek philosopher Heraclitus once stated, “Change is the only constant.”
 But precisely how do animals adapt to their changing environments, and in what ways have humans impacted animals’ abilities to adapt?

-An adaptation is an evolutionary response that a species of plant or animal collectively makes over time to address a challenge to its survival.
+An adaptation is an evolutionary response that a plant or animal collectively makes over time to address a challenge to its survival.

-Challenges to an animal’s survival affect one or more of an animal’s four basic needs: access to clean drinking water, food, protective shelter, and procreation.
+Challenges to survival affect one or more of an animal’s four basic needs: access to clean drinking water, food, protective shelter, and procreation.

 These challenges are born from a change or threat to the animal’s ecosystem.